 - Remove the fish from the water and set aside to cool slightly.
 Empty the skillet, wipe it out, and set it aside.

-- Flake the fish and gently stir it into the potato mixture.
+- Flake the fish and then gently stir it into the potato mixture.
 Shape the mixture into 8 cakes, each about 3/4-inch thick.

 - Return the skillet to medium heat and add 2 tablespoons of the oil.
 Add 4 fish cakes and cook until golden brown, 2 to 4 minutes per side.